inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/override_components.md

 |   |   |   |   ├── mapping.js
 ```

-For existing installations, you will have to create it.
+For installations prior to v11, you will have to create it.
 It is a very simple file:

 ```javascript
 export const overriddenComponents = {};